Frequently Asked Questions

 Addiction, cancer treatment side effects, diabetes

-• Improving your health with acupuncture (like most modalities) is a process.
-During your initial visit, an experienced acupuncture clinician will review your patient intake form and advise you on a treatment plan that is best suited for your situation and condition.
-Your treatment takes place in a community setting with several patients in one spacious, quiet room.
-During treatment, you will relax in a comfortable recliner.
+• Improving your health with acupuncture is a process.
+During your initial visit, your acupuncturist will review your patient intake form and advise you on a treatment plan that is best suited for your situation and condition.
+You stay fulling clothed during your treatment which takes place while you recline in a comfy recliner, in a spacious quiet room with other folks resting receiving acupuncture.

 • We gently place the needles on your arms, legs, and other areas that are reached while you are fully dressed and resting in a recliner.
 These “distal” (situated away from the center of the body) points can treat problems such as back pain, as well as internal disorders.